w3c/wai-curricula/content/how-to-use-these-curricula.md

 ### Teaching Abilities

 Focus on how the course provider plans to teach the learning outcomes.
-Ask for demonstrations of the strategies used by the instructors and the materials used for the course.
+You may want to ask for demonstrations of the strategies used by the instructors and the materials used for the course.
+Some of these aspects include:

 * Will the teaching be face-to-face?
 * Will the course be conducted completely online?
 * Will teaching strategies include practical interactions with the knowledge covered?
 * Will such strategies include interaction with assistive technologies and people with disabilities?

-### Assessment
+### Assessment Methodology

 Focus on how the provider plans to assess knowledge.
 Ask for specific activities and their expected outcomes, as well as for rating systems (if any).
 There should be at least one assessment per learning outcome.

-### Course Accreditation
+### Accreditation of Course Completion

-Ask if the provider offers any accreditations after course completion.
+Course providers may offer any accreditations after course completion.
 For example, course certificates or free choice subject credits.

-There are several examples of such accreditation systems, some of which are specific to accessibility.
+### Certification Programs

+Competencies and skills on these curricula can be used to create custom mappings for possible certification programs, or to compare with existing ones.

 ### Availability of Materials

-Ask the provider how they will make materials available to you (online/offline, permanent/temporary consumption).
-Communicate if you need to keep the slides and/or handouts for future consultation in advance, as some providers may give you a temporary access to their course platforms.
+Communicate how you would like to receive the materials and whether or not you want to be able to access to them after the course has ended.
+Providers can make materials available to you in a variety of ways (online/offline, permanent/temporary consumption).

 ### Specific Audience Needs